 The Pre-launch report overview page provides a summary of any unique errors, warnings, and minor issues found during testing, grouped into four categories: Stability, Performance, Accessibility, and Security and trust.
 These categories are described below in more detail.

 You’ll also see the number of devices your app was tested on and, depending on the test results, insights and recommendations that can help you improve your app.

 Here are some examples of the issues that are found during testing:

-- Errors: Include crashes, ANRs and, use of unsupported APIs which have been restricted.
+- Errors: Include crashes, ANRs, use of defective libraries, and use of unsupported APIs which have been restricted.